jking323/Whale-Bot-ReDux/docs/source/index.rst

 ..
-Whale-Bot-ReDux documentation master file, created by sphinx-quickstart on Thu Dec 17 10:35:19 2020.
+Whale Bot ReDux documentation master file, created by sphinx-quickstart on Sun Dec 20 14:07:23 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Whale-Bot-ReDux's documentation!
+Welcome to Whale Bot ReDux's documentation!
 ===========================================

 .. toctree::
    :maxdepth: 2
    :caption: Contents:
-test
-test
-test

 Indices and tables
 ==================